AOrobator/HelloAndroid/lesson13/Lesson13_Services.md

 # Lesson 13: Services

 A Service is an application component that can perform long-running operations in the background, and it doesn't provide a user interface.
-Another application component (Activity, Application) can start a service, and it continues to run in the background even if the user switches to another application.
+Another application component (Activity, Application, Service, etc.) can start a service, and it continues to run in the background even if the user switches to another application.
 Additionally, a component can bind to a service to interact with it and even perform interprocess communication (IPC).
 For example, a service can handle network transactions, play music, perform file I/O, or interact with a content provider, all from the background.

 Keep in mind that even though a Service doesn't have a UI, all code written in one runs on the **main thread** by default!
 If you're doing long running operations, you'll still need a background